OpenFAST/openfast/docs/source/user/api_change.rst

 This page lists the main chages in the OpenFAST API (input files) between different versions.
 For completeness, some changes in the previous versions of the FAST software are also included.

+The changes are tabulated according to the module input file, line number, and flag name.
+The line number corresponds to the resulting line number after all changes are implemented.
+Thus, be sure to implement each in order so that subsequent line numbers are correct.

 Migration from OpenFAST v2.0.0 to OpenFAST v2.1.0
 -------------------------------------------------